 Bravo Europe Probiotic Suppositories contain a combination of high quality, organic, freeze dried colostrum, fermented with a proprietary blend of probiotic bacteria made in Switzerland.
 The bacterial strains are commonly used in Europe and the US for making yogurt and kefir.
-Colostrum is the first milk produced after giving birth, and is especially important for development of the infant immune system, because it is a source of immunoglobulins, antibodies, antimicrobial peptides, growth factors, and other bioactive molecules.
+Colostrum is the first milk produced after giving birth, and is especially important for development of the infant immune system, because it is a source of immunoglobulins, antibodies, antimicrobial peptides, and other bioactive molecules.
 Experiments with dogs fed bovine colostrum showed an increase in the diversity and stability of gut microbiota, as well as immune response.
 The stability, beneficial properties, and synergistic bioactivity of whole, naturally derived colostrum, offers potential advantages over isolated extracts.

 The potent probiotics and healthful milk products are molded into sleek, convenient suppositories with creamy cocoa butter.
 BioPure’s cocoa butter is 100% organic, undeodorized, unbleached, and naturally contains vitamins, minerals, and bioflavonoids with antioxidant properties.
 Cocoa butter has been used for centuries to soothe and moisturize the skin and support wound healing.
 It is stable and solid at room temperature, but melts easily in the body.